Pages

 With luggage.

-Those of us who live in an environment dominated by motorised transport, irrespective of whether we ride a bicycle or merely tolerate those that do, view commuting by bicycle as a particularly hazardous endeavour.
+Those of us who live in an environment dominated by motorised transport - irrespective of whether we ride a bicycle or merely tolerate those that do - view commuting by bicycle as a particularly hazardous endeavour.
 For the commuting cyclist rides his bicycle at the time of high traffic flows.

 Professional cyclists of the racing, couriering and showboating (aka street trials) variety put up with the risks of mingling in fast-moving traffic.
 It’s part of their job.
 And they have a certain set of skills the average punter does not possess.
 For the rest of us the commute to our day job is a necessary chore.
-And although some of us may see the bicycle as an integral part of our identity - whether its arguing the little details in bicycle technology, galavanting with mates, hanging out with race-team groupies and wannabes, or indulging in some other inane aspect of so-called “bicycling culture” - we often don’t see the ride to work as a part of that identity.
+And, although some of us may see the bicycle as an integral part of our identity - whether its arguing the little details in bicycle technology, galavanting with mates, hanging out with race-team groupies and wannabes, or indulging in some other inane aspect of so-called “bicycling culture” - we often don’t see the ride to work as a part of that identity.

 Conversely, the average commuting cyclist does not see himself (or, not infrequently, herself) entrenched or affiliated with any form bicycling culture.
 As a group they ride a vast assortment of bicycles: from fold-ups to recumbents, from battery-assisted carbon creations to the rusty steel steeds of yesteryear.
 Yet there is a commuting cyclist stereotype.
 They might have heard about the Tour de France (and may occasionally tune into it) but see it as a rather pointless test of human endurance albeit courageously fought on the backdrop of some pretty spectacular scenery.
 They don’t follow race bike technology.
 And are immune to marketing hype.
 They know how to fix a flat, and can adjust brake pads and trim derailleurs.
 But they cannot tell you how many cogs sit on the cassette.
 Or what groupset they ride (much less know where to find a replacement part when that groupset becomes obsolete).
 They don’t take a particular aesthetic pleasure in their bicycle.
 Nor anyone’s bicycle for that matter.
 For them the bicycle is a utilitarian necessity.
 They are outward-looking, egalitarian, and liberal-minded.
-They eat eggs from chickens that roam free in their backyard.
+They eat eggs from chickens that roam free in their backyard (if they eat eggs at all).
 They either tend to a vegetable patch or yearn for one.
 They value recycling, renewable energy and composting.
 And earthworms.
 And they sure as hell don’t bother reading blogs like this.

 But I bet even they will appreciate this bike.